 The semester is coming to an end and whether you are finishing up high school, college semester, or simply moving out – you start to wonder what it will be like when you move out of your parents house.
-This post is for everyone because that time will come when you will move out of your parents house.
+This post is for everyone because that time will come when (hopefully) everybody will move out of parents house.

 Hate to say this, but you will soon find that moving out is a big step into your adulthood and there are going to be a lot of responsibilities that will come with it.